dtudk/pythonsupport-page/docs/install/macos/automated.rst

    #.
        Paste the following code into your Terminal and press :kbd:`Enter`.
-       You might get asked for permissions.
+       You might get asked several times for your password to grant permissions.

-       Please do this, note that your password will not be shown while typing it.
+       **Note**: your password will not be shown while typing it.

        .. code:: bash